Basics of AUD

 Alcohol and Depression

 Alcohol and depression have a complex relationship, due to their tendency to reinforce each other.
 People drink to feel better when they are feeling sad and hopeless.
 Yet coming down from alcohol can amplify those negative emotions.
-In fact, struggling with either alcohol use disorder (AUD) or depression can double a person’s odds1 of developing the other problem.
+In fact, struggling with either alcohol use disorder (AUD) or depression can double a person’s odds of developing the other problem.

 Much of this phenomenon is due to chemicals in the brain.
-Alcohol temporarily boosts serotonin levels2, which can improve your mood short-term—while having the opposite effect in the big picture.
+Alcohol temporarily boosts serotonin levels, which can improve your mood short-term—while having the opposite effect in the big picture.
 Low serotonin levels can lead to feelings of depression, low energy, anxiety, decreased self-esteem, sleep disturbance, aggression, and more.

-Heavy and sustained drinking can also lead to an increase in the stress hormone cortisol3, which plays a role in the “fight-or-flight” response.
+Heavy and sustained drinking can also lead to an increase in the stress hormone cortisol, which plays a role in the “fight-or-flight” response.
 This state of “high alert” may affect serotonin levels, thus increasing depression.

 Finally, even if you are already treating your depression with FDA-approved medication, alcohol may still have a negative impact.
 Evidence suggests that drinking on antidepressants can increase side effects and make treatment less effective.